000paradox000/coderhouse-data-engineering/README.md

 - Read DB tables with Django
 - Read DB tables with FastAPI and SQLAlchemy
 - Read DB tables with Flask and SQLAlchemy
-- Read DB tables with python withot any ORM
+- Read DB tables with python without ORM

 ## Links